Revolutionize Your Remote Team with Transformational Leadership

 As a leader, you need to get into the minds of your subordinates.
 Let them understand the purpose behind their duties and tasks—that they are part of something bigger.
 They aren’t simply writing code or filling in forms.
 Instead, they are playing an important role in making a positive change in the industry.

-Many managers choose transactional leadership because it gives immediate and safe results.
-Now, you might wonder how it is different from transformational leadership.
-Well, it relies on motivating people through rewards and punishments.
-It requires performance monitoring, supervision, organization, and oversight.
+We understand that managing a remote team is difficult enough.
+Naturally, you’d want to find the leadership methods that will bring the quickest and safest results.
+Well, transactional leadership is the management style that will give you this.
+It relies on motivating people through rewards and punishments.
+Moreover, it requires performance monitoring, supervision, organization, and oversight.
 What’s more, it plays by the rule book and doesn’t have much room for innovation.
 After all, it is rooted in making consistent decisions based on predictable results.
 Overall, the goal of this method is to establish effective routine procedures.

 Transactional leadership is ideal for companies or departments that thrive in structure and routine.
 It is applicable to businesses wherein reducing inefficiency or chaos is critical.
 However, do note that it does not allow for creative and innovative planning.
 Transformational leadership is more applicable in agile work environments—especially those that have room for low-risk failures.
 Transactional leadership promotes consistent development processes, while transformational leadership allows employees to innovate and look at how they can shape the future.

-Traqq – The Project Management Tool that Works for any Leadership Style
+Traqq – A Project Management Tool That Works for Any Leadership Style

 Now, if you’re a transformational leader, you can still use Traqq for your team.
 This app is especially useful for people who manage geographically scattered employees.
 With this leadership style, you’d want to give your workers room to be creative.
 Now, how can they innovate if they spend so much time on admin tasks like manual timesheets, productivity reports, and invoices?
 Well, Traqq takes all these off your employees’ shoulders.
 All they need to do is switch on the tracker and it will capture billable hours.
 With a few clicks, you can generate reports that will make invoicing easier.
 The best part is, you can download Traqq and access all its features for free!

 There’s nothing wrong with using transactional leadership, especially if it is what works for your organization.
-However, if your line of business requires you to ‘change or die,’ you may want to consider becoming a transformational leader instead.
+However, since managing virtual teams requires being flexible and adaptable to change, you may want to consider becoming a transformational leader instead.
 It’s what will help you drive your employees towards creativity and innovation.